mailcmd/js-mgestures/README.md

   8: 'E'    // 8 is equal to 0
 </pre>

-For the algorithm, each number in a pattern is equivalent to an address maintained for 100ms.
-For example "6666" will be a line drawn south for 400ms.
-So to match an "L" drawn in 1s (0.5s each line) the pattern should be "6666600000".
+Each number in a pattern is equivalent to an address maintained for 50ms (this value emerged after hundreds of tests and can be modified with the "msByChar" option).
+For example "6666" will be a line drawn south for 200ms.
+So to match an "L" drawn in 0.5s (0.25s each line) the pattern should be "6666600000".

 In cases of circular gestures like circles or squares, you have another option that allow you match a circle that begin on North and other that begin on South with the same pattern.
 This options is "detectCircular".
 If you set it true, then any circle will be the same pattern, if it is false, then the circle will must match form and initial point. "detecCircular" default settings is false.